akhilrao/akhilrao.github.io/_posts/2016-08-15-dark-forest-simple-model.md

 [If $$E(\theta_{B=1}) > 1$$, this is higher than $$E(\theta)$$](http://www.wolframalpha.com/input/?i=1+-+exp(-x)+%3E+0.63,+x%3E0).

-## Conclusion
+## Moral of the Model

-The takeaway: be careful about broadcasting your species' presence to the universe.
+Be careful about broadcasting your species' presence to the universe.
 If there is nothing worse than annihilation, never broadcast.
 If you're willing to risk annihilation and you haven't found any evidence of a species other than your own... your technology is probably below average, so be careful anyway.